 PLEASE NOTE: You are still required to wear a mask at all CCHN locations.
 Masks must cover your nose and mouth and be worn at all times to your visit to one of CompleteCare's health centers.

-- In-person and virtual visits are available for patients of all ages at most locations.
+- In-person and virtual visits are available for patients of all ages.

 - You must wear a mask over your nose and mouth when visiting a CompleteCare site.